kevinbullock/SAR-in-simple-terms/README.md

 SAR stands for Synthetic Aperture Radar.
 This means:
 - Synthetic: artifical, not real or genuine.
-- Aperture: (the actual definition of aperture is an opening, as a hole, slit, crack, gap, etc.)
+- Aperture: in this context, aperture means the antenna that sends out a microwave signal (the actual definition of aperture is an opening, as a hole, slit, crack, gap, etc.)
 - Radar: stands for Radio Detection and Ranging; a device for determining the presence and location of an object by measuring the time for the echo of a radio wave to return from it and the direction from which it returns.

 **Applications:**